oracle/tribuo/README.md

 ## Tutorials

-Tutorial notebooks, including examples of Classification, Clustering, Regression, Anomaly Detection and the configuration system, can be found in [tutorials](tutorials).
+Tutorial notebooks, including examples of Classification, Clustering, Regression, Anomaly Detection and the configuration system, can be found in the [tutorials](tutorials).
 These use the [IJava](https://github.com/SpencerPark/IJava) Jupyter notebook kernel, and work with Java 10+.
 To convert the tutorials' code back to Java 8, simply replace the `var` keyword with the appropriate types.